coltonbooth/CoreChainDB/corechaindb/corechaindb/backend/README.md

 Code can simply call the base interface function with a `Connection` instance, and single-dispatch will handle routing the call to the actual implementation.

-BigchainDB will load and register the configured backend's implementation automatically (see `corechaindb.backend.connect()`), so you should always just be able to call an interface function if you have a `Connection` instance.
+corechaindb will load and register the configured backend's implementation automatically (see `corechaindb.backend.connect()`), so you should always just be able to call an interface function if you have a `Connection` instance.
 A few helper utilities (see [`backend/utils.py`](./utils.py)) are also provided to make registering new backend implementations easier.